 In fact, taking the shot is now so popular that there is often a queue.
 For most people, the shot is the sole reason for climbing halfway up a mountain.
 They don’t even reach the summit.
-What’s the point in that?
-Instead, I climbed to the top of that 5000ft hill.
-I didn’t even take the photo from Roy’s Peak.

-Sadly, you will see this right across Scotland too, from the Fairy Glen to the Fairy Pools – and its not just a Skye problem either.
-Against the backdrop of stunning beauty is an obsession for people to Instagram themselves into it, or to create highly edited or fake images of our quite frankly, beautiful even without a filter, landscapes – it’s all incredibly depressing.
+Against the backdrop of Scotland’s stunning beauty is an obsession for people to Instagram themselves into it – or to create highly edited or fake images of our quite frankly, beautiful even without a filter, landscapes.
+It’s all incredibly depressing.
 What has happened to us?

-Instead, I want you to know how it feels to climb your first Munro.
-I want to show you how have the time of your life getting drunk on whisky with the locals in a bar on Islay.
-I want to show you that anyone (even a squishy, unfit, scaredy-cat, 40 something like me) can try paddleboarding for the first time – and you can do it too.
+I started this blog because I wanted you to know how it feels to climb your first Munro.
+I want to show you how have the time of your life getting drunk on whisky with the locals in a bar on the Isle of Islay.

-I wanted to show you that you can go snorkelling with seals in the Outer Hebrides.
-That you can go coasteering in Fife.
-Kayak around a castle on Barra.
-That you can be awed watching ospreys fly past your tiny remote cabin sitting on the edge a loch and see red squirrels appear at your window…
+That you can be awed watching ospreys fly past your tiny remote cabin sitting on the edge a loch and see red squirrels appear at your window.
+That you can do this, and more in Scotland.

-So instead why not join me in getting out there and experiencing Scotland for yourself?
+So why not join me in getting out there and experiencing Scotland for yourself?
 Not for a photo of you doing it, but to actually do it.
 Yes, you will have to deal with the hoards of Instagrammers, they aren’t going anywhere soon sadly.

 Yes, it will rain, yes you will probably have a meltdown halfway up your first hill, yes you will fall in a bog, yes the food will occasionally be deep-fried frozen crap.
-But it is all part of Scotland, and there is more to experience than you will ever realise.
-Just remember to do it for the love of getting outside and experiencing Scotland.
-Surely that is the point of life, after all?

 Inspired?